 Harry Potter and the Forbidden Journey Ride

 Harry Potter and the Forbidden Journey was our first ride of the day, we did this one both with the Fastpass (first) and without later in the day because I just couldn’t resist.
-After leaving our small backpacks and loose items in the lockers, it’s off exploring the castle spotting all those little details as you go.
+After leaving our small backpacks and loose items in the lockers, it’s off to explore the castle spotting all those little details as we go.

-I won’t spoil the details of the ride itself but you’re facing sidewards beside your companions in a 4 seat car.
+I won’t spoil the details of the ride itself but you’re facing sidewards beside your companions in a 4-seat car.
 A rigid bar holds you in place securing you in for a wild ride.
-It’s not a roller coaster as such, rather a movie based dark ride that moves in every direction short of fully upside down as it simulates flight.
+It’s not a roller coaster as such, but rather a movie-based dark ride that moves in every direction short of fully upside down as it simulates flight.

 The ride uses advanced technology to immerse you in incredibly realistic scenes.
 Graphics are sharp, vibrant and 3 dimensional without the use of 3D glasses.
 It’s not just the visual effects either, feel the heat of the dragon’s breath, the deep chill in the presence of dementors and the movement of air as you speed through the sky.
 So good you’ll want to do this a couple of times if you can.